 This section provides additional information on some special circumstances where we may use or share your data with other organizations.
 We believe you should have choice regarding these activities and have included information on how you can choose whether your data is used for these practices in the section Communication Preferences below.
 For an understanding of how your data is shared with those vendors, please see “How We Work with Service Providers” below.
 These additional uses are:

 - Delivering targeted content, including advertisements, to you on non-ACLU of Hawai‘i digital platforms such as social media, other websites, search results pages and mobile apps.

 - Engaging in list sharing agreements with non-partisan organizations that may be of interest to you.

 Deliver targeted content on non-ACLU of Hawai‘i platforms

-We may also share ACLU of Hawai‘i supporter information with organizations that display our advertisements or petitions to their subscribers.
+We may also share ACLU of Hawai‘i supporter information with organizations that display our advertisements or petitions to their subscribers in order to reduce the volume of communications you may receive.
 This practice helps us engage in effective fundraising and advocacy operations and enables our teams to communicate more effectively with known supporters.